-C.H.A.P. is a home-based parent education and support service that provides parenting education, crisis intervention, and case management for families that are experiencing life stress that impacts parenting abilities.
+C.H.A.P. is a home-based parent education and support service that provides parenting education, crisis intervention, and case management for families that are experiencing life stressors that impact parenting abilities.
 C.H.A.P.’s goal is to ensure the safety and well-being of children in the home by increasing parents’ skills and coping abilities.
 Additionally, the C.H.A.P. caseworker assists families in locating and utilizing other services in the community with the goal of empowering the family so that they can recognize issues as they arise and find their own positive solutions.

 Individuals and agencies are encouraged to share CHAP’s information with families but as services are considered voluntary, the family must self-refer.